 - Low season (somehow rainy): (1) April to May, (2) October to December

-- Boda-boda: motorcycle taxi designed for everyday transportation that can take you almost anywhere (short to medium distances) for a relatively small amount of money (e.g. UGX 5000 / € 1,25 for a 8 to 10-min ride).
-Agree on price beforehand.
-Be careful (try to get for a helmet) and do ask the driver to go slow
+- Boda-boda: motorcycle taxi designed for everyday transportation that can take you almost anywhere (short to medium distances) for a relatively small amount of money (e.g. UGX 5000 / € 1,25 for an 8 to 10-min ride).
+Agree on a price beforehand.
+Be careful (try to get a helmet) and do ask the driver to go slow

 - Matatu: privately owned, shared minibus taxis (can accommodate around 14 people) that serve predefined routes (short to long distances).
 Ask twice for the final destination as it can change depending on passengers’ needs

-- Bus/coach: long distance buses usually operated by private companies.
+- Bus/coach: long-distance buses are usually operated by private companies.
 Well established companies include Bismarkan Coaches

 - Renting a car: it is perfectly possible to hire a car and drive yourself in Uganda.
 Extra care is preferable as traffic can be quite chaotic sometimes…

-- Local flights: you can book domestic flights in Uganda, since many local airpots now exist.
+- Local flights: you can book domestic flights in Uganda since many local airports now exist.
 Flights are however quite expensive

 - Water: do not drink tap water.
 Make sure you buy sealed water bottles